 Car insurance assessors use various categories of car insurance write-off to rank the seriousness of accident damage.
 Two categories represent very serious damage, but the remaining two categories are for 'economic write-offs' – where damage is expensive to fix but not necessarily dangerous.

-Category A: scrap only.
+Scrap only.
 For cars so badly damaged they should be crushed and never re-appear on the road.
 Even salvageable parts must be destroyed.

-Category B: body shell should be crushed.
+Body shell should be crushed.
 Signifies extensive damage, although some parts are salvageable.
 Should never re-appear on road, although reclaimed parts can be used in other road-going vehicles.

 The ABI Salvage Code dictates that Category A and Category B cars should be crushed, with Cat B vehicles allowed to donate some safe and serviceable parts.

 However, write-offs in the latter two categories can be sold on by the insurance company, either to the original owner or to a third party via a car salvage company.
 Cars written off as a Category C case, according to the ABI’s Salvage Code, “require a Vehicle Identity Check (VIC) before a V5C registration certificate is re-issued by the DVLA.”
 The VIC is carried out by the Driver and Vehicle Standards Agency (DVSA) (formerly VOSA).